-Since disappearing, refund advances have made a comeback.
-Major tax preparation companies advertise the service in storefronts and on street corners.
+Refund advances are still a thing, and they’ve made a comeback.
+Major tax preparation companies advertise advances in storefronts and on street corners.
 The goal of those programs is, not surprisingly, to bring in new customers.

-Free money?
-At some of those tax services, refund advances are truly free: You get a loan, and you don’t pay interest or fees on the money you borrow.
+With some tax preparers, refund advances are available at no additional charge: You get an advance on your refund, and you don’t pay interest or fees on the money you borrow.
 If it turns out that the IRS refunds less than you received, the tax service might not be able to come after you for the difference (consult with a local attorney before you assume you’re in the clear).

-- If you don’t pay for your tax preparation up front (having the fee deducted from your return instead), tax services typically charge an additional fee.
-Those who need refunds often don’t have the cash to pay for preparation up front, so this is a meaningful source of revenue.
+- If you don’t pay for your tax preparation upfront (having the fee deducted from your return instead), tax services may charge an additional fee.
+Those who need refunds typically don’t have the cash to pay for preparation upfront, so this is a meaningful source of revenue.

 Traditional Refund Anticipation Loans

-With the older version of loans, you’d get approved based on the expectation of a loan coming from the IRS.
+With the older version of loans, you qualify based on the expectation of a loan coming from the IRS.
 Your tax preparer might provide a prepaid card with funds loaded onto it, a paper check, or an electronic deposit to your bank account.

 Traditional refund anticipation loans are expensive.
 You're really only borrowing for a few weeks, but you have to pay fees and interest on the loan.
-Those costs, when converted to an annual percentage rate, are generally quite high (several hundred percent).
+Those costs, when converted to an annual percentage rate, can be quite high (several hundred percent APR, for example).
 In essence, you're paying fees to get your own money more quickly than you'd otherwise get it.

-Tax preparers generally charge a flat fee to process your refund anticipation loan.
-Those fees might be around $30 for a Federal refund, plus additional fees for state refunds.
-Plus, you might have to pay extra, depending on how you get the funds (an additional $30 fee for a printing a check or providing a debit card is not unheard of).
+Tax preparers may also charge a flat fee to process your refund anticipation loan.
+Those charges might be $30 to $50 for a federal refund, plus additional fees for state refunds.
+Plus, you might have to pay additional charges, depending on how you get the funds (an additional $30 fee for printing a check or providing a debit card is not unheard of).

 Use direct deposit: In most cases, you’re better off just waiting for your refund.
-The IRS estimates that you'll get your refund in roughly ten days if you e-file and use direct deposit.
+The IRS estimates that 90% of refunds arrive within 21 days if you e-file and use direct deposit.
 Paying $40 or more for ten days is a lot of money.
-Learn how to provide direct deposit instructions.

 Minimize your refund: If you rely on annual refunds, you’re making your life difficult, giving the IRS an interest-free loan, and paying hefty fees while you’re at it.
-Adjust your withholding so that your employer takes the correct amount from your pay, and develop a budget so that you’re saving money each month.
-Some people use tax refunds to pay off holiday debt, but it’s better to save in advance and pay cash for gifts.
+Adjust your withholding so that your employer takes the correct amount from your pay, and develop a budget so that you save money each month.
+Some people use tax refunds to pay off holiday debt each year, but it’s better to save in advance and pay cash for gifts.

-Borrow elsewhere: If you absolutely must borrow immediately, look for less expensive alternatives.
-A tax preparer does your taxes— that’s not the best place to get a loan.
-You pay a price for convenience when you use a tax refund loan, but other lenders will gladly compete for your business and give you a better deal.
+Borrow elsewhere: If you absolutely must borrow for immediate needs, look for less expensive alternatives.
+A tax preparer does your taxes—they’re not professional lenders.
+You pay a price for convenience when you use a tax refund loan, but other lenders will compete for your business and potentially give you a better deal.